LeslyeCream/Lagom-Obsidian-Theme/README.md

 ![Github Releases](https://img.shields.io/github/downloads/leslyecream/Lagom-Obsidian-Theme/latest/total.svg?style=flat) ![Visitor](https://visitor-badge.laobi.icu/badge?page_id=leslyecream.Lagom-Obsidian-Theme)

 [Lagom](https://en.wikipedia.org/wiki/Lagom) tries to focus on just the right amount of changes needed to make it look aesthetically more conventional and modern.
 It's not about reinventing the wheel or offering a unique or special theme.
-I just think it's a diamond in the rough that needs to be polished to shine on its own. ✨
+I simply think Obsidian is a diamond in the rough that needs to be polished to shine on its own.✨

 **The theme attempts to follow the following principles:**